 '''

 S4 method for signature 'character'

 fix_parents(obj, dadid, momid, sex, famid = NULL, missid = NA_character)

 S4 method for signature 'data.frame'

-fix_parents(obj, delete = FALSE, filter = NULL, missid = NA_character)

 '''

+'''

+fix_parents(obj, del_parents = NULL, filter = NULL, missid = NA_character)

+'''

 obj A data.frame or a vector of the individuals identifiers.
 If a dataframe is given it must contain the columns id, dadid, momid, sex and famid (optional). dadid A vector containing for each subject, the identifiers of the biologicals fathers. momid A vector containing for each subject, the identifiers of the biologicals mothers. sex A character, factor or numeric vector corresponding to the gender of the indi- viduals.
-This will be transformed to an ordered factor with the following levels: male < female < unknown < 'terminated The following values are recognized: character() or factor(): "f", "m", "woman", "man", "male", "female", "un- known", "terminated" • numeric() : 1 = "male", 2 = "female", 3 = "unknown", 4 = "terminated" famid A character vector with the family identifiers of the individuals.
+This will be transformed to an ordered factor with the following levels: male < female < unknown < terminated The following values are recognized: character() or factor() : "f", "m", "woman", "man", "male", "female", "un- known", "terminated" • numeric() : 1 = "male", 2 = "female", 3 = "unknown", 4 = "terminated" famid A character vector with the family identifiers of the individuals.
 If provide, will be aggregated to the individuals identifiers separated by an underscore. missid A character vector with the missing values identifiers.
-All the id, dadid and momid corresponding to those values will be set to NA_character delete Boolean defining if missing parents needs to be: TRUE : added as a new rowFALSE : be deleted filter Filtering column containing 0 or 1 for the rows to kept before proceeding.
+All the id, dadid and momid corresponding to those values will be set to NA_character del_parents Boolean defining if missing parents needs to be deleted or fixed.
+If one then if one of the parent is missing, both are removed, if both then if both parents are missing, both are removed.
+If NULL then no parent is removed and the missing parents are added as new rows. filter Filtering column containing 0 or 1 for the rows to kept before proceeding.